-In addition, the Credit Facilities are subject to mandatory prepayment and reductions in an amount equal to (a) 100% of the net cash proceeds of certain equity issuances by the Company, WESCO Distribution, WESCO Canada or any of their respective subsidiaries, (b) 100% of the net cash proceeds of certain debt issuances of the Company, WESCO Distribution, WESCO Canada or any of their respective subsidiaries, (c) 75% of WESCO Distribution's excess cash flow (subject to a reduction to 50% if WESCO Distribution's long-term senior unsecured debt receives an investment grade rating from Standard and Poor's Rating Service or Moody's Investors Service, Inc.) and (d) 100% of the net cash proceeds of certain asset sales or other dispositions of property by the Company, WESCO Distribution or any of its subsidiaries, in each case subject to certain exceptions.
+- 100% of the net cash proceeds of certain equity issuances by WESCO, WESCO Distribution, WESCO Canada or any of their respective subsidiaries, - 100% of the net cash proceeds of certain debt issuances of WESCO, WESCO Distribution, WESCO Canada or any of their respective subsidiaries, - 75% of WESCO Distribution's excess cash flow, subject to a reduction to 50% if WESCO Distribution's long-term senior unsecured debt receives an investment grade rating from Standard and Poor's Rating Service or Moody's Investors Service, Inc. and - 100% of the net cash proceeds of certain asset sales or other dispositions of property by WESCO, WESCO Distribution or any of its subsidiaries, in each case subject to exceptions.

 AFFIRMATIVE, NEGATIVE AND FINANCIAL COVENANTS.
-The Credit Agreement contains a number of covenants that, among other things, restrict the ability of the Company, WESCO Distribution, WESCO Canada and their respective subsidiaries to dispose of assets, incur additional indebtedness, incur or guarantee obligations, repay other indebtedness or amend other debt instruments, pay dividends, create liens on assets, make investments, loans or advances, make acquisitions, engage in mergers or consolidations, change the business conducted by WESCO Distribution, WESCO Canada and their respective subsidiaries, make capital expenditures, or engage in certain transactions with affiliates and otherwise restrict certain corporate activities.
-In addition, the Credit Agreement requires us to comply with specified financial ratios and tests, including a maximum leverage ratio, a minimum working capital test and a minimum interest coverage ratio.
-The Credit Agreement also contains provisions that prohibit any modifications of the Indentures in any manner adverse to the lenders under the Credit Agreement and that limit the Company's ability to refinance or otherwise prepay the Notes without the consent of such lenders.
+The credit agreement contains a number of covenants that, among other things, restrict the ability of WESCO, WESCO Distribution, WESCO Canada and their respective subsidiaries to dispose of assets, incur additional indebtedness, incur or guarantee obligations, repay other indebtedness or amend other debt instruments, pay dividends, create liens on assets, make investments, loans or advances, make acquisitions, engage in mergers or consolidations, change the business conducted by WESCO Distribution, WESCO Canada and their respective subsidiaries, make capital expenditures, or engage in certain transactions with affiliates and otherwise restrict certain corporate activities.
+In addition, the credit agreement requires us to comply with specified financial ratios and tests.